Harmful Algal Blooms - HABs

 YSI's unique dual-channel pigment sensors, called total algae (TAL) sensors, were first introduced for EXO.
 The EXO TAL-PC sensor can detect both chlorophyll and phycocyanin, and the EXO TAL-PE sensor can detect both chlorophyll and phycoerythrin.
 Due to high demand for these same sensors in a more mobile sampling context, in 2018 we added the ProDSS TAL-PC and ProDSS TAL-PE sensors.

 As a general rule, the TAL-PC sensors are for freshwater monitoring, and the TAL-PE sensors are for saltwater.
-However that is not an abosulte rule, and in this blog about the Top 5 HAB Monitoring Questions, Dr. Stephanie Smith explains why.
+However that is not an abosulte rule, and in this blog about the Top 5 HAB Monitoring Questions we explain why.

 These sensors are a significant tool for early detection because they are placed right in the water-there is no sample collection, no extraction, and no lab processing to obtain readings in real time.